deathworlders/online/content/books/deathworlders/chapter-22-warhorse-pt4-fourth-year.md

 from multiple directions, preferably three."
 Powell added.

 "What's everyone else do while the spearhead's charging in?"
-Firth asked, as Baseball nodded and scribbled out some changes to the training regime.
+Firth asked, as BASEBALL nodded and scribbled out some changes to the training regime.

 "Minimising ET loss of life and limb."
 Stevenson replied.